kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking-draft.md

 This approach may cause issues if SAP internal service responds slowly or does not respond at all, because events would be consuming memory.
 System availability is a key factor here, so it is acceptable to drop events in order to ensure stability (prevent out of memory issues).

 Events should have some retry number, so the application can drop them if maximum number of retries is exceeded.
 Events should be also dropped if the queue is full.
 All such cases should be properly logged.

+There won't be any persistent storage for events, so unsent events would be lost in case of ip-auth crash (and SAP internal service instability).

+#### Graceful shutdown / probes

+It would be good to ensure some graceful shutdown mechanism, so the ip-auth pods may send events that are in the queue in case of controlled shutdown.
+The good example of such situation is autoscaling or rolling update.

+IP-auth should also have a readiness probe that cooperates with graceful shutdown mode, so the ip-auth won't be receiving new requests if the pod is being shut down.

 #### Headers used in check